elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-the-role-of-phospholipids-in-cell-membranes.md

 url: /learn/biology/questions/what-is-the-role-of-phospholipids-in-cell-membranes
 score: -1.0
 related_article1:
-    id: 169947
+    id: 169943
-    title: How do enzymes lower activation energy in biochemical reactions?
+    title: >-
+        How do peptide bonds form between amino acids?
     subject: Biology
-    url: /learn/biology/questions/how-do-enzymes-lower-activation-energy-in-biochemical-reactions
+    url: /learn/biology/questions/how-do-peptide-bonds-form-between-amino-acids
 related_article2:
-    id: 169958
+    id: 169951
-    title: How do eukaryotic cells achieve compartmentalization?
+    title: >-
+        What is the significance of the hydrophilic and hydrophobic regions in the phospholipid bilayer?
     subject: Biology
-    url: /learn/biology/questions/how-do-eukaryotic-cells-achieve-compartmentalization
+    url: /learn/biology/questions/what-is-the-significance-of-the-hydrophilic-and-hydrophobic-regions-in-the-phospholipid-bilayer
 related_article3:
     id: 169942
+    title: >-
-    title: What are the building blocks of proteins?
+        What are the building blocks of proteins?
     subject: Biology
     url: /learn/biology/questions/what-are-the-building-blocks-of-proteins
 related_article4:
-    id: 169942
+    id: 169961
-    title: What are the building blocks of proteins?
+    title: >-
+        What is the difference between diffusion and osmosis in passive transport?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-building-blocks-of-proteins
+    url: /learn/biology/questions/what-is-the-difference-between-diffusion-and-osmosis-in-passive-transport
 related_article5:
-    id: 169956
+    id: 169962
-    title: What are the key principles of cell theory?
+    title: >-
+        How does active transport differ from passive transport in terms of energy usage?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-key-principles-of-cell-theory
+    url: /learn/biology/questions/how-does-active-transport-differ-from-passive-transport-in-terms-of-energy-usage
 ---

 &nbsp;